-(UPDATED 4/12/2021) Description of the multiple ways of getting around Sacramento without a car – whether you live in Sacramento or are visiting.
+(Last UPDATED 4/15/2022) Description of the multiple ways of getting around Sacramento – with or without a car.

-Sacramentans and visitors have multiple options for getting around Sacramento – from public transportation choices to shared mobility options.
-Following is a breakdown of what’s available to help you make your way to/from and around town.
+Sacramentans and visitors have multiple options for getting around the City – from public transportation choices to shared mobility options.
+Following is a breakdown of what’s available to help you make your way to and from the airport and around town.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)